mbraceproject/FsPickler/README.md

 # FsPickler

-A fast, general-purpose binary serializer for .NET written in F# that doubles as a pickler combinator library.
+A fast, general-purpose serialization framework for .NET written in F# that doubles as a pickler combinator library.

 * Based on the notion of pickler combinators.
 * Provides an automated, strongly typed, pickler generation framework.
+* Supports binary, xml and json pickle formats.
-* Full support for .NET serialization, including classes and open hierarchies.
+* Full support for F# types, quotations, closures, cyclic objects.
+* Fully backwards compatible with .NET serialization and open hierarchies.
-* Highly optimized for F# core types.
 * One of the [fastest serializers](https://github.com/eiriktsarpalis/FsPickler/wiki/Performance) for the .NET framework.
 * Full support for the mono framework.